roam-qgis/Roam/docs/README.txt

   If any of the above properties are missing, or the layer supplied is not found, the map select button will be disabled.

-  Adding custom properties will be explained in `Creating a new form`_
+  Adding custom properties will be explained in `Creating a new entry form`_

 - Adding mandatroy fields.
 Fields that are mandatory will be highlighted, and if not filled in, will stop the user from leaving the form.